cockroachdb/docs/StyleGuide.md

 ### Links

 Whenever a CockroachDB feature is referenced, provide a link to the relevant documentation.
-You can also provide links to external resources, but only if the resource is vetted (how do we do that?) and no CockroachDB documentation covers the topic.
+You can also provide links to external resources, but only if the resource is confirmed to be accurate by a technical reviewer or the author is a Cockroach Labs SME and no CockroachDB documentation covers the topic.

 Use Markdown reference-style links when several parts of the same page refer to the same target URL (e.g., [Release Notes](https://raw.githubusercontent.com/cockroachdb/docs/master/releases/v2.1.0-alpha.20180507.md)).